cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry.html.md

 ~~~

-There are several methods for retrieving a space;
+There are several methods for retrieving a space:

 ~~~ruby